 Moreover, salt is particularly useful against Wraiths, as it will stop them from hunting if they interact with it.
 Detecting UV footprints in an undisturbed pile of salt is also a clear sign you’re dealing with a Wraith and it can make an investigation much easier.
 On the downside, “salted” Wraiths also become more aggressive afterwards.

 Sanity Pills, as you might guess, can replenish a player’s Sanity when consumed.
 They are particularly useful for larger locations where the players will be spending a lot of time in darkness, as well as on higher difficulties, especially when dealing with some Sanity-draining ghosts.
 Each box has one charge that will restore 40% of a player’s Sanity.

 A simple camera tripod that Video Cameras can be mounted on.
 It allows players to get a better angle on their cameras, which is particularly useful if they have to set one up in rooms with little to no furniture.
 A tripod occupies an inventory slot but it cannot be stored in the inventory, and switching to another item while holding the tripod will lead to it being dropped on the ground automatically.

-The Parabolic Microphone is a useful, if somewhat unreliable tool that can detect even the quietest sounds across long distances, even through walls.
+The Parabolic Microphone is a useful, if somewhat unreliable tool that can detect even the quietest sounds across distances as long as 30 meters in a 6-meter wide cone.
 As such, it can be a good way to get the general direction of the ghost room on larger maps, but since it can also detect sounds created by other players, it’s also important to coordinate properly in order to avoid false positives.